JoshShintaroHunter/Restaurant-Review-App/README.md

-# Mobile Web Specialist Certification Course
----
-#### _Three Stage Course Material Project - Restaurant Reviews_
+#### Restaurant Reviewer

-## Restaruant Reviewer

 A simple web app that lists restaruants with a visual representation via google maps API, users can select a cuisine and neighborhood to specify their search.
-Once a restaraunt page is clicked the user is directed to a page describing the restaraunts hours and location as well as afew reviews.
+Once a restaurant page is clicked the user is directed to a page describing the restaurants hours and location as well as afew reviews.

 ### Cache